Introduction: How to Summarize a Book for Professional Development

 How to Summarize a Book for Professional Development: Questions to Ponder

-Below are some questions I created before I learn about the eight elements of thoughts.
+Below are some questions I created before I learned about the eight elements of thoughts.
 I think they are still important and useful.

 - How does the author’s ideas or solutions relate to your life and work?